 Perfect portions every time.

 Use it for your next batch of chocolate chip cookies; we have a version with three cups of oats for a slightly healthier touch.
 You could put raisins or nuts in there too, if your kid likes them.
 Get our Oatmeal-Chocolate Chip Cookies recipe.

-If they’re really into baking, you can buy them child-sized spoons and a rolling pin (the above wooden tools come with the dino apron), or even go as far as a personalized set with their name on the carrying case (and matching apron).
+If they’re really into baking, you can buy them child-sized spoons and a rolling pin, or even go as far as a personalized set with their name on the carrying case (and matching apron).
 Regardless of how your treats turn out, your kid will look adorable trying.
 You must take pictures!